 Nicole Denholder 04:49

 Well, you know, the worst thing a founder can say when they're looking for funding is they're looking for anyone, right?
-Because that is going to waste their time quite A lot of shoes, they haven't really thought about, Okay, where am I taking this business strategically, and it also doesn't understand the investor mindset, which is really important for founders to try and put that hat on.
-Because, you know, you've got to think around investors in terms of what geography they're focused on what industries they're focused on what tickets size they make.
-Because otherwise, it's very easy to talk to a lot of people that may not be the right person for you to be talking about an A that waste your time.
+Because that is going to waste their time quite a lot.
+In truth they haven't really thought about, Okay, where am I taking this business strategically, and it also doesn't understand the investor mindset, which is really important for founders to try and put that hat on.
+Because, you know, you've got to think about investors in terms of what geography they're focused on, what industries they're focused on, and what ticket size they make.
+Because otherwise, it's very easy to talk to a lot of people that may not be the right person for you to be talking about and it does waste your time.
 But secondly, you then might be getting feedback on your business from people that aren't really relevant to you at that point.
 So it's really about being, you know, doing your research being quite focused around where you think those investors could be.
-You know, certainly in the early stages, when we talk about angels, there's Angel networks around that you can leverage but individual angels, you know, it's around, obviously, connecting into your network to find them, but try to be very clear around what you're looking for, even when you're looking at, to talk to networks, around what type of investors if they're helping you source them.
+You know, certainly in the early stages, when we talk about angels, there's angel networks around that you can leverage but individual angels, you know, it's around, obviously, connecting into your network to find them, but try to be very clear around what you're looking for, even when you're looking at, to talk to networks, around what type of investors if they're helping you source them.

 Nicole Denholder 06:21

 Now, moving on to building businesses, you know, translating your own personal values and visions and expectations into a functioning business can take a lot of time and efforts, right?
 How important is a company's culture?
 And how do you establish that?